 System Control Programming is fundamental to the operation and maintenance of the system and is available to users of IBM equipment without additional charge.
-System Control Programming provides the functional support for varving operational environments, such as batch mode for jobs entered locally or remotely, or time sharing of resources during the concurrent execution of other programs, and is directly involved with the management of available system resources.
-It supports differing configurations in terms of processing units, storage, and devices.
+It provides the functional support for varying operational environments such as batch mode for jobs entered locally or remotely, or time sharing of resources during the concurrent execution of other programs, and is directly involved with the management of available system resources.
+It supports configurations that differ in terms of processing units, storage, and devices.
 It controls the various input/output devices and the execution of programs.
 Additionally, it includes functions needed to maintain and diagnose the elements of an IBM data processing system.